Guide to Safe Emailing & Basic Email Etiquette

 SAFE EMAILING - WHAT TO DO - REMEMBER BCC!

-1. When sending an email to more than one recipient use Bcc - never To or Cc fields otherwise all recipients will see each other's private email address.
+1. When sending an email to more than one recipient never use To or Cc fields otherwise all recipients will see each other's private email address.
 Circulating email addresses like this not merely places us at greater risk of virus, spam and hacking attacks, but is also a wonderful source for stalkers and breaches data protection regulations.

 To protect the privacy of your recipients’ email addresses list them in the Bcc: (Blind Carbon Copy) field.
 This works just like the Cc: (Carbon Copy) field except that recipients only see their own email address and no one else's.